SosaWISE/meteor-typescript-libs/README.md

 Meteor code can run on the client and the server, for this reason you should try to stay away from referencing *file.ts* directly: you may get unexpected results.

-Rather generate a *file.d.ts* using `tsc --reference file.ts`, and reference it in your file.
+Rather generate a *file.d.ts* using `tsc --declaration file.ts`, and reference it in your file.

 Compilation will be much faster and code will be cleaner - it's always better to split definition from implementation anyways.